etn-electrical/zephyr-icd-mmplus/doc/develop/modules.rst

      branch mirroring the master branch of the external repository.
 It is not recommended as this may generate confusion around the module's main branch, which should be 'zephyr'.

-* Modules should expose all provided header files with an include pathname beginning with the module-name.
-(E.g., mcuboot should expose its ``bootutil/bootutil.h`` as "mcuboot/bootutil/bootutil.h".)

 .. _modules_synchronization: